 If you’re thinking that this has got to do with designations, power plays, and weighty responsibilities alone, then you’re wrong.
 The truth is employees possess power regardless of what position they hold in an organization.
 Think about it — employees are driving customer conversations, building highly demanded products, and sealing the deal with new customers.
 To put it simply, employees hold the power to set your business up for success or bury it deep under.

 Like most organizations, if yours is one with a client-first approach at its core, then empowering employees and ensuring an employee-first culture in your organization, is crucial to finding success.

 Now let me be clear that I’m a firm believer in policies and processes.
 They are great for structuring an organization.
 That said, given the steady march of digitization over the last decade — processes by and large have been democratized, bringing forth the need to have more employees involved in decision making.
-This simply means that empowering employees to make decisions have become more important than ever!
+This simply means that empowering employees to make decisions has become more important than ever!

 Should you empower rather than delegate?

-“Leadership is not wielding authority – it is empowering people”
+“Leadership is not wielding authority – it is empowering people.”

 What we need to understand here is that when it comes to building an effective organizational culture, the hard and fast rules of command and control will no longer hold good!
 This means that it’s time to start looking at delegation and empowerment (both effective management techniques), through a new lens.

 While both the concepts of empowerment and delegation are used for employee management and at the core of it, involve entrusting people to take on important roles and more responsibility — their nuances are different.
 There is a stark difference in the approach adopted for the two concepts.